Psilocybin 101

 Moreover, psilocybin can lead to ego dissolution, where the usual constructs of self and autobiographical memory are broken down, often resulting in a feeling of reconnection with the world and others.
 This is frequently described as a religious or spiritual experience, characterized by a sense of unity, sacredness, and transcendence beyond time and space.
 Such mystical experiences are often ranked among the most meaningful events in a person's life, comparable to the birth of a child or the death of a parent.

 “After reading about the use of psilocybin as a form of therapy I felt it could be helpful for me.
-Cate guided me throughout the process.
-The day of my psilocybin journey, she remained by my side, observing and offering support.
+The day of my psilocybin journey, Cate remained by my side, observing & offering support.
 My experience was everything I was hoping for.
-Cate truly guided me to success.”
+She truly guided me to success.”

 — Norma S. from Washington